lsst-sqre/gafaelfawr/docs/install.rst

 For an example, see `the configuration for the LSST Science Platform deployments <https://github.com/lsst-sqre/lsp-deploy/blob/master/services/gafaelfawr>`__.

+The Helm chart will generate a Gafaelfawr configuration file via a ``ConfigMap`` resource.
+See :ref:`settings` if you need to understand that configuration file or fine-tune its settings.

 Application configuration
 =========================

 Protecting a service
 --------------------

+Gafaelfawr's routes must be exposed under the same hostname as the service that it is protecting.
+IF you need to protect services running under multiple hostnames, you will need to configure Gafaelfawr's ingress to add its routes (specifically ``/auth`` and ``/login``) to each of those hostnames.

 Authentication and authorization for a service are configured via annotations on the ingress for that service.
 The typical annotations for a web application used via a web browser are: